Can Cats and Dogs Eat A Vegan Diet? Our Vets Have This Advice

 Choosing the right diet for your pet

 Towcester Vets’ veterinary surgeons and registered veterinary nurses are highly trained when it comes to providing guidance on proper pet nutrition and care.
-While humans can choose dietary preferences, it’s crucial to prioritise the wellbeing and health of our pets by providing them with diets that align with their natural biological requirements.
+While humans can choose dietary preferences, it’s crucial to prioritise the wellbeing and health of our pets by providing them with diets that meet their nutritional and health requirements.

 The protein in your pet’s diet provides them with amino acids, and these are essentially the building blocks of your pet’s body.
 Our team at Towcester Vets can advise you on the protein sources and levels your pet needs, as well as all other aspects of pet nutrition.
 Each type of pet will need a slightly different diet based on their size, exercise levels, age and health condition.
 So, consulting with our team at Towcester Vets is the best way to ensure your pet is receiving the right balance of nutrition for their individual needs.